 One of the most common elements of compliance in data privacy laws and regulations around the world is a mandatory consent requirement.
-Clearly, given the legislative landscape, the consent requirement is growing and trending towards increasing stringency and complexity.
+Clearly, given the legislative landscape, the consent requirement is growing and trending toward increasing stringency and complexity.
 But how to avoid consent fatigue?

-Consent requests combined with the obligation of transparency aims to give back control to individuals over the use of their personal data.
+Consent requests, combined with the obligation of transparency, aims to give back control to individuals over the use of their personal data.
 They have to reasonably understand why their information is to be collected, its purpose and who will access it, and the amount of the information exchanged.

 The frequency of interactions with organizations that collect personal data makes it tedious, if not practically impossible, for individuals to process the information contained within a consent format, in particular, where organizations unduly use bundled consents to a broader range of operations.

-On the basis of these findings, in a preliminary report released by the Australian Competition and Consumer Commission into Google and Facebook, the authority found that each digital platform’s privacy policies, which include the consent format, were between 2,500 and 4,500 words, and would take an average reader between 10 and 20 minutes to read.
+On the basis of these findings, in a preliminary report released by the Australian Competition and Consumer Commission into Google and Facebook, the authority found that each digital platform’s privacy policies, which include the consent format, were between 2,500 and 4,500 words and would take an average reader between 10 and 20 minutes to read.